 Simply ask reception if they have any opportunities to work for accommodation and you could score yourself some free accommodation for the rest of your stay.

-Working for free accommodation in a hostel usually involves cleaning for 2-3 hours a day in exchange for your bed.
+Working for free accommodation in a traveller’s hostel usually involves cleaning for 2-3 hours a day in exchange for your bed.
 Tasks include changing bed linen, doing laundry, cleaning bathrooms, vacuuming, and sometimes checking guests in on reception.

 Volunteering is another option where free accommodation is often included as part of the deal.

-Most organisations offer will free room and board in exchange for your help.
+Most organisations offer free room and board in exchange for your help.
 Sometimes non-profit organisations will ask for a small contribution towards costs, but it will still be much cheaper than paying for accommodation.